Heather Hulburt Norris, Dean

 Finance, Banking and Insurance

-NOTE: Students are advised to check with the department of their intended major early in their studies.
+NOTE: Although the requirements for most degree programs at Appalachian can be met within the minimum of 122 semester hours, the student should be aware that certain programs of study require additional hours.
+Students are advised to check with the department of their intended major early in their studies.
 Meeting graduation requirements is the student’s responsibility.

 Through the Walker College of Business, students can obtain the following degrees: